-PK O’Neill has been protecting Carson City for over 40 years between his law enforcement career and time at the Nevada State legislature.
+PK O’Neill is the Assembly Minority Leader of the Nevada State Legislature.
+He is a Republican who has been protecting Carson City for over 40 years between his law enforcement career and time at the Nevada State legislature.
 He served on the Nevada Commission on Ethics and currently serves on the Board of Trustees for Carson Tahoe Health Systems.
 He is also the Former Chairman of the Salvation Army of Carson City & Douglas County Advisory Board.

 PK’s background was in law enforcement, and he retired as a Division Chief at the Nevada Department of Public Safety.
 Upon retirement, he began work as a consultant with the International Association of Chiefs of Police and the FBI, developing and deploying the National Law Enforcement Data Exchange to criminal justice agencies across the country.
 From there he worked with various private companies and governmental agencies to better their business practices with regard to Information Technology applications where he identified problem areas, analyzed data and developed solutions.